snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Five!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.

+!!! details "DM Note: Creating NPCs"
+    You do not need to go through the entire character creation process to create NPCs for your table.
+Instead, you only need the following and can improvise the rest:

+    - Scope of History Stat and History Stat Die
+    - What the NPC's motivation and quirks are and how they relate to two PCs' histories
+    - One other Stat's die that is unusually high or low compared to the rest
+    - One Stat Die shared by all the other Stats
+    - At most one Ability.
+If the Ability would require recharging to be used, instead roll a $d6$ as though gaining a Blessing Die.
+If the NPC would gain a Blessing Die worth enough to recharge the Ability, instead recharge the Ability immediately

 ## Playing the Game